On Generating Lagrangian Cuts for Two-Stage Stochastic Integer Programs: Computational Study

 \subsection{LP Relaxation Results}

-We first compare results obtained from different implementations of Lagrangian cuts on SSLP and SNIP test problems and study the impact of different parameters in the algorithm.
-The stopping condition of Algorithm \ref{alg:rstr} for all root node experiments is that either the algorithm hits the one-hour time limit or there is no cut that can be found by the algorithm (with a $10^{-6}$ relative tolerance).
+We first compare results obtained from different implementations of Lagrangian cuts on our test problems and study the impact of different parameters in the algorithm.
+The stopping condition of Algorithm \ref{alg:cutpl} for all root node experiments is that either the algorithm hits the one-hour time limit or there is no cut that can be found by the algorithm (with a $10^{-6}$ relative tolerance).

 To compare the overall performance of the methods visually across many test instances, we present results in the form of a $\gamma$-gap-closed profile.
 Given a set of problem instances $P$ and a set of cut generation methods $M$, let $\bar{g}_p$ denote the largest gap closed by any of the methods (compared with the LP bound) in $M$ for instance $p\in P$.
 The $\gamma$-gap-closed profile is defined with respect to certain threshold $\gamma\in(0,1]$.
 Given the value of $\gamma$, we define $t^\gamma_{p,m}$ as the earliest time of closing the gap by at least $\gamma\bar{g}_p$ for problem $p\in P$ with method $m\in M$.
 If method $m$ did not close a gap at least $\gamma\bar{g}_p$ before termination, we define $t^\gamma_{p,m}=\infty$.
-The $\gamma$-gap-closed profile is a figure representing the cumulative growth (distribution function) of the $\gamma$-gap-closed ratio $\rho_m^\gamma(\tau)$'s over time $\tau$ where In this paper, $P$ is either the set of all SSLP test instances or all SNIP test instances, and $M$ is the set of all methods with all parameters we have tested.
+The $\gamma$-gap-closed profile is a figure representing the cumulative growth (distribution function) of the $\gamma$-gap-closed ratio $\rho_m^\gamma(\tau)$'s over time $\tau$ where In this paper, $P$ is either the set of all SSLP test instances, all SNIP test instances or all SSLPV instances, and $M$ is the set of all methods with all parameters we have tested.
 Therefore, for each instance $p$, $\bar{g}_p$ is defined to be the largest gap we have been able to close with Lagrangian cuts.
 We set parameter $\gamma$ equal to either $0.75$ or $0.95$ for summarizing the information regarding time needed for obtaining what we refer to as a ``reasonably good bound'' ($\gamma=0.75$) or a ``strong bound'' ($\gamma=0.95$).

 To illustrate the behavior of these algorithms we also present the lower bound obtained over time using different cut generation schemes on some individual instances.